SSH Commands Reference

 IdentityFile ~/.ssh/id_ed25519

-Then connect with: ssh myserver
+Then connect simply with: ssh myserver

 Host with non-standard port